+Access to the pharmacy was step free.
+There was adequate seating for patients and customers who were waiting for services.
+Services were displayed on leaflets and posters around the pharmacy.
 The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy.
-But valproate patient cards were not available for use during dispensing valproate to female patients and the pharmacy team agreed to address this.
-The pharmacist reported that she would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they are aware of these and query if they were taking effective contraception.
+Valproate patient cards and leaflets were available for use during dispensing to valproate to all female patients.
+The pharmacy team reported that they would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and that they are aware of these and query if they were taking effective contraception.